mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/release-notes/index.md

 <!-- markdownlint-disable MD034 -->

-## Release Notes
+# Release Notes for Kommander 1.1

+Kommander 1.1 was released on 16, July 2020.

+[button color="purple" href="https://support.d2iq.com/s/entitlement-based-product-downloads"]Download Konvoy[/button]

 To get started with Kommander, [download](https://docs.d2iq.com/ksphere/konvoy/latest/download/) and [install](https://docs.d2iq.com/ksphere/konvoy/latest/install/) the latest version of Konvoy.

-[button color="purple" href="https://support.d2iq.com/s/entitlement-based-product-downloads"]Download Konvoy[/button]

 <p class="message--note"><strong>NOTE: </strong>You must be a registered user and logged on to the support portal to download this product.
-For new customers, contact your sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a> before attempting to download Konvoy.</p>
+For new customers, contact your sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a> before attempting to download or install Konvoy.</p>

 <!--
 Template: